Honey Citrus and Thyme Iced Tea

 Add cold water to the jar and fill it about 3/4’s full (leaving room for the slices of citrus).

-Add the tea bags.
+To the jar, add the tea bags.

 The tea bags should start to diffuse fairly quickly.